Search

 TM3-20

 85 days.
 Solanum lycopersicum.
 Open Pollinated.
 Amish Paste Tomato.
 The plant produces high yields of 8 to 12 oz red plum tomatoes.
+It is a popular paste tomato variety prized for its size, productivity, and tomato flavor.
 They are sweet, juicy, meaty, and very flavorful.
-It has a rich full tomato flavor.
+It has a rich, full tomato flavor.
 Perfect for salads, soups, ketchup, canning, and for making sauce, puree, and paste.
-One of the largest paste tomatoes.
+It is one of the largest paste tomatoes.
 Grows in clusters of 2 to 4.
 An excellent choice for home gardens.
-A 1900s heirloom variety from the Amish community near Lancaster, Pennsylvania, USA.
+A 1900s heirloom variety from the Amish community near Lancaster, Pennsylvania.
 United States Department of Agriculture, G 33010.
+A variety from the USA.
 Indeterminate.

 $3.00 $2.50